5th Annual NanoMaterials Conference Scheduled for June 2011 in London

 NanoCentral, in partnership with IntertechPira, is proud to announce dates and location for 5th annual NanoMaterials conference.
 Returning to the Hotel Russell, London, UK, on 7-9 June 2011, the event will deliver an outstanding learning and networking platform for anyone involved with commercialised nanotechnology.

-Building on its conceptual origin, the 5th edition of this unrivalled event will focus on topics such as innovation, success stories, strategy and policy.
+Building on its conceptual origin, the 5th edition of this unrivaled event will focus on topics such as innovation, success stories, strategy and policy.
 The event's main aim being promotion of progress and new ideas, NanoMaterials will follow this trend and deliver new programme structure in 2011.

 NanoMaterials™ - the leading conference focused on commercalisation of nanomaterials in Europe.

 NanoMaterials™ will be coming back to the one of the world's greatest cities, London, for another year.
-Building on its conceptual origin, the 5th edition of this unrivalled event will focus on topics such as innovation, success stories, strategy and policy.
+Building on its conceptual origin, the 5th edition of this unrivaled event will focus on topics such as innovation, success stories, strategy and policy.
 The event's main aim being promotion of progress and new ideas, NanoMaterials™ will follow this trend and deliver new programme structure in 2011.

 New event structure